 When the goal is to get a discount on a roll-off, it can be helpful to know how rental companies determine their pricing.

 With this information in hand, you can try to chip away at one or more of the cost factors to save on dumpster rental costs.

 Here’s what goes into that quoted price:

-- Landfill or transfer station dump fees.
-This is the biggest portion of the pie.
-These fees vary based on what your local landfill charges, but it typically ranges from $30 to $100 per ton.
+- Landfill or Transfer Station Dump Fees: This is the biggest piece of the pie.
+These fees vary based on what your local landfill charges, but it typically ranges from $50 to $100 per ton.

-For example, they’ll still have the same landfill disposal fees, fuel costs to drive to/from your location, employee wages, etc.
+Companies will still have the same landfill disposal fees, fuel costs to drive to/from your location, employee wages, etc., regardless.